odinokland/constant-music/README.md

 ![Figure 1](https://raw.github.com/odinokland/constant-music/main/images/EndlessMusic1.png "Figure 1")

-Second, if you're using a mod menu and have [Cloth Config API](https://modrinth.com/mod/cloth-config) installed, there is a mod config screen with the same slider:
+Second, if you're using a mod menu and have [Cloth Config API](https://modrinth.com/mod/cloth-config) installed, there is a mod config screen with the same slider *(Currently only available in Fabric and NeoForge)*:

 ![Figure 2](https://raw.github.com/odinokland/constant-music/main/images/EndlessMusic2.png "Figure 2")